FREE DELIVERY FOR ALL ORDERS OVER £50

-Horse chestnut leafminer moth (Cameraria ohridella) arrived in southern Britain around 2002-3 and has steadily spread North.
-The Horse Chestnut leaf miner moth reproduces in large numbers with 200-300 eggs typically laid on each leaf from May-August.
-Damage is caused by the larvae of the moths mining into the leaves of the trees.
-The moths often merge giving the leaves a white blotched appearance.
-The leaves then dry out, browning, before falling off prematurely.
+The Horse Chestnut Leaf Miner Moth (Cameraria ohridella) arrived in southern regions of the United Kingdom during 2002-2003 and has steadily spread north.
+The moth reproduces in large numbers, with 200-300 eggs typically laid on each leaf from May to August.
+Damage is caused by the larvae of the moths, as they mine into the leaves of the trees.
+The moths often merge which gives the Horse Chestnut leaves a white and blotched appearance.
+The leaves will then dry out, browning, before they fall off the tree prematurely.
 This causes the tree to have an autumnal appearance as early as August.
-The long terms effects on the horse chestnut tree are still being examined but the trees appear weakened and could be more vulnerable to attack from pathogens.
+The long terms effects on the Horse Chestnut Tree are still being examined, but the trees do appear weakened and therefore more vulnerable to attack from pathogens and diseases.

 The Dragonfli Horse Chestnut Leaf Miner Pheromone Trap uses a species specific pheromone lure to catch and trap male Horse Chestnut Leaf Miner Moths.
 The moths will detect the pheromone and fly into the trap expecting a female Horse Chestnut Leaf Miner Moth to be present.
 Moth mating and egg laying will be reduced as a result, and future generations of larvae will be prevented from developing.
 Moth populations can also be monitored through this trap which will help provide you with an early warning as to their activity.
 The trap is capable of catching hundreds of Horse Chestnut Leaf Miner Moths and significantly reducing damage to leaves and trees.

 Each trap is supplied with three pheromone lures to last an entire Horse Chestnut Leaf Miner season.